Quantum Simulation of Ligand-like Molecules through Sample-based Quantum Diagonalization in Density Matrix Embedding Framework: Introduction

 \section{Introduction}

 \quad In quantum chemistry, the accurate simulation of many-electron systems remains a central goal.
 However, the increasing complexity of molecular systems renders such endeavours computationally demanding, often necessitating varying levels of approximation~\cite{Levine2014Ch16}.
 Current classical computational resources are insufficient to fully capture electron correlation in larger molecular systems, such as proteins.
-For instance, one of the largest Full Configuration Interaction (FCI) simulations carried out using classical methods involved propane (\( \mathrm{C_3H_8} \)), requiring the diagonalization of a Hilbert space spanning approximately \( 1.31 \times 10^{12} \) determinants~\cite{propane_fci_Gao2024}, even when employing a minimal STO-3G basis set~\cite{Hehre1969_GaussianSTO}.
+More recently, distributed computing and an efficient flavor of Full Configuration Interaction (FCI) known as the Small-Tensor Product Distributed Active Space (STP-DAS) has been used to simulate the $HBrTe$ molecule leading to the diagonalization of a Hilbert space exceeding $10^{15}$ determinants~\cite{Shayit2025_HBrTe} involving 88 electrons and 100 spin orbitals in the x2c-TZVPall basis set~\cite{x2c_TZV_basis_set}.
+For comparison, one of the largest conventional FCI simulations carried out using classical methods involved propane (\( \mathrm{C_3H_8} \)), requiring the diagonalization of a Hilbert space spanning approximately \( 1.31 \times 10^{12} \) determinants~\cite{propane_fci_Gao2024}, even when employing a minimal STO-3G basis set~\cite{Hehre1969_GaussianSTO}.
 In quantum chemistry, Hartree-Fock (HF) theory continues to serve as the foundational approximation for all subsequent methods~\cite{Fock1930}.

 With the advent of quantum computers, the accurate simulation of chemically and biologically relevant systems are expected to become increasingly tractable.
 Quantum algorithms promise the capability to model and evaluate protein-ligand interactions~\cite{wiley_protein_ligand_interaction, sapt_pro_lig, Bowling2025_ProteinLigand_FragQC} and binding energetics, explore conformational landscapes of flexible bio-molecules~\cite{barton_1956_pes, pes_scan_qchem_ml, Anurag2025_ButanePES, hao2025largescaleefficientmoleculegeometry, dmet_sqd, Kawashima2021_dmet_vqe_ion, scalable_qc_qpe_vqe}-tasks that rapidly become intractable on classical computers~\cite{schuch2009_qmahard}.This has motivated increasing interest in quantum computing, which offers alternative algorithmic frameworks capable of addressing many-electron correlations more efficiently~\cite{cao2019_quantumchemistry, aspuruguzik2005_simulated}.